 The Democratic State of Taiwan formally ceded from China in May of 1898.
 However, the new republic was conquered by Japan in October and Taiwan remained under Japanese rule from 1898 until 1945.
 After Japan’s defeat in World War II, the US handed temporary administrative control of Taiwan to the Kuomintang (KMT)-administered Republic of China.
 The KMT were unpopular and corrupt.
 In 1947, a dispute between a cigarette vendor and a KMT official erupted into anti-government demonstrations which were brutally crushed and left 10,000 to 30,000 dead.
 It came to be known as the 228 Incident, after the date on which it began.
 After the uprising was crushed, martial law was instituted and a long period known as the White Terror began.
-In 1949, after the KMT were defeated in China’s Civil War, two million mainland Chinese fled to Taiwan in refuge and the KMT continued to rule Taiwan as a brutal dictatorship.
+In 1949, after the KMT were defeated in China’s Civil War, two million mainland Chinese fled to Taiwan where they sought refuge and where the KMT continued its brutal dictatorial rule.

 IMMIGRATION AND NATIONALITY ACT